This blog post was originally posted on January 7, 2016, and was updated on August 11, 2018.

 La Latina is a beautiful and historic neighborhood in central Madrid which is famous for its tapas bars, winding streets and leafy squares.

 La Latina is a neighborhood that is well-loved and frequented by locals, making it one of the most authentic neighborhoods in the center of the city.
 This means that there are plenty of delicious choices when it comes to local bars and restaurants.
 But where to start?
 To help you make that decision, here are some of our favorite places to try when you are deciding where to eat in La Latina.

 La Taberna Errante

-For creative Spanish dishes prepared with love and care, La Taberna Errante is a must when wondering where to eat in La Latina.
+For creative Spanish dishes prepared with love and care, La Taberna Errante is a must for those wondering where to eat in La Latina.
 They specialize in seasonal dishes prepared with the freshest local produce.
-Their ensaladilla rusa (creamy potato salad topped with tuna and hard-boiled egg) is a local favorite and classic Spanish dish.
+Their ensaladilla rusa (creamy potato salad topped with tuna and hard-boiled egg) is a local favorite and a classic Spanish dish.
 For pre-dinner drinks, stand at the bar for a cold beer or glass of wine.
-While you are there, why not try a few pinchos?
-We love the bite-sized servings of bread, topped with ham, sausages, cheese, anchovies and more.

 Taberna La Concha

 For great Spanish tapas with a modern twist, Taberna La Concha is not to be missed.
 You can let the food do the talking, or you can accompany your meal with one of their expertly selected white or red wines for a truly special experience.
 If you’re looking for something sweeter, order one of their famous vermouth cocktails!